How to Edit Photos for Real Estate: Tips for Perfect Listings

 - Individual color channel adjustment

-- Global color grading
+- Global color grading.

 Common elements requiring vertical alignment include: